schudlich/ummaa-textiles/pages/about.md

 ### Evan Gomish, MSI

-Evan is a second year graduate student pursuing their Master's of Science in Information at the University of Michigan School of Information.
+Evan is a second year graduate student pursuing their Master's of Science in Information at the University of Michigan School of Information (expected graduation 2026).
+Outside of classes, Evan works at the Hatcher Graduate Library as an Ask a Librarian assistant.
+Evan's academic and research interests include altmetrics and classification in the social sciences, and they enjoy writing ETL scripts in their free time.

 ### Tanner Schudlich, MSW, MSI